google/WebFundamentals/src/content/en/updates/2018/10/watch-video-using-picture-in-picture.md

 Picture-in-Picture even when you didn't ask for it.

-Warning: Listen to Picture-in-Picture events instead of waiting for promises to update your media player controls for instance as video can enter and leave Picture-in-Picture at any time (e.g. user clicks some browser context menu or Picture-in-Picture is triggered automatically).
+Warning: Listen to Picture-in-Picture events instead of waiting for promises to update your media player controls.
+It's possible for the video to enter and exit Picture-in-Picture at any time (e.g. user clicks some browser context menu or Picture-in-Picture is triggered automatically).

 The new `enterpictureinpicture` and `leavepictureinpicture` event handlers let